My Video Review:

 Instead of plastic remotes that you’ll find with any DAC coming from Asia at any price point, Matrix Audio included a metal remote with rubber buttons.
 It feels premium and light years ahead of any other remote I’ve seen with a DAC thus far; it is definitely a big plus in my book.
 In the package you can also find a USB Type-C cable – suggesting that it should also work nicely with smart devices, there is a power cable too.
 A Warranty Certificate and a Quick Start Guide is already common practice, but seeing a Roon trial code for 60 days was unexpected and that was a very pleasant surprise indeed.
-Both Mini-i 3 models are Roon Ready certified and you can use them as Roon endpoints, which is extremely cool to have.
+Both Mini-i 3 models are not Roon Ready certified yet, but when that happens and you could use them as Roon endpoints, which will be extremely cool to have in such a small package.
 Since it doesn’t have a user manual in the box, I strongly recommend downloading it from here and if you are using a Windows machine with it, please download its USB drivers from here and install them before using.

 Design and Build Quality